json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 Coming back to our analogy of a JSON Schema as a tree structure, the dynamic scope corresponds to the sequence of nodes that were visited by the evaluation process.
-In JSON Schema parlance, this is referred to as the <i>evaluation path</i>.
+In JSON Schema parlance, this is referred to as the *evaluation path*.

 Consider the following example.
 In the left, a JSON Schema and a matching JSON instance with a single object property `bar`.
 In the right, the evaluation path